 A fast telephoto prime, the Canon EF-mount 135mm f/1.8 DG HSM from Sigma pairs bright and sophisticated optics with intuitive handling and design.
 As part of the Art line of lenses, this 135mm f/1.8 is designed for high-resolution rendering and utilizes FLD and SLD glass to control chromatic aberrations and color fringing for notable clarity.
 A Super Multi-Layer Coating also enhances image quality by suppressing lens flare and ghosting for improved contrast and color fidelity in strong lighting conditions.
 Additionally, making it an ideal lens for portraiture, the bright f/1.8 maximum aperture pairs with a rounded nine-blade diaphragm to benefit selective focus and shallow depth of field imaging with smooth bokeh.

 The Tamron SP 85mm F/1.8 is the world’s first* 85mm fast-aperture lens with image stabilization.
 Its delivers edge-to-edge viewfinder brightness for ease of composition and superior low-light performance.
-The fast aperture of the F/1.8 also offers the perfect balance of subject sharpness and bokeh, that dreamy blur which separates your portrait subject from the background.
+The fast aperture of the F/1.8 also offers the perfect balance of subject sharpness and bokeh, that dreamy blur that separates your portrait subject from the background.
 The 85mm focal length is ideal for producing a pleasing image with true-to-life facial features in accurate proportion.
 The SP 85mm F/1.8 uses LD (Low Dispersion) and XLD (Extra Low Dispersion) glass elements in the optical design to minimize color fringing and to achieve sharp and clear image quality with high color fidelity.
 The SP 85mm F/1.8 is the world’s first* lens with a fixed focal length of 85mm and a fast aperture of F/1.8 that’s equipped with the VC system.
 This technology makes it possible to take photographs handheld in dim light and to make optimal use of slower shutter speeds and increased depth-of-field without extreme increase of the camera’s sensor sensitivity (ISO equivalent).
 Areas of possible ingress surrounding switches and the boundary between the focus ring and the lens barrel are protected by special seals.
 This provides deterrence against the intrusion of water droplets.

 The new SP70-200mm F/2.8 G2 (Model A025) telephoto lens reimagines the highly acclaimed Model A009 with enhanced optical performance, improved VC (Vibration Compensation), faster AF speed and accuracy, and shortened MOD (Minimum Object Distance) for greater flexibility.
 Every aspect of the SP 70-200mm F/2.8 G2 (Model A025) zoom has been improved, providing high image quality and enhanced bokeh throughout.
 This lens offers a choice of three VC modes, including one exclusively for panning.
 Now you can match the VC mode to your shooting conditions and enjoy sharp, jitter-free handheld shooting―even in low light.